lmelvin/pyihome/README.md

 # pyihome

-Python library to interface with iHome API.
+Python library to interface with the iHome API.

 Currently this library supports the following:

 All Devices
- - get devices
+ - get devices associated with the account which are swtiches with only one outlet

 Switch
  - turn on